navmenu

 Low self discharge (LSD) cells

-Note that the second generation Eneloop (which should be the version sold by everyone now) is rated good for 1,500 cycles (up from 1,000 cycles) and still having 75% of its capacity after three years (85% after 1 year for the first version).
+Note that the second generation Eneloop is rated good for 1,500 cycles (up from 1,000 cycles) and still having 75% of its capacity after three years (85% after 1 year for the first version).
 Eneloops are widely regarded as having the lowest self discharge amongst all the low self discharge cells available.

 GS Yuasa EniTime is a newer arrival on the LSD scene, but GS Yuasa has been around for many years.
-DealExtreme has some GS Yuasa LSD cells which are quite inexpensive - perhaps suspiciously so for the AAA: Enitime AA 2,100 mAh (US$12.80, ~NZ$17) and Enitime AAA 800 mAh (US$8.30, ~NZ$11).
-Users have mostly reported OK results so they're probably genuine, although their LSD ability isn't the best - initial self discharge (20% loss in the first month) is faster than other LSD cells but settles down to a slower rate after a while.
+Users have mostly reported OK results, although their LSD ability isn't the best – initial self discharge (20% loss in the first month) is faster than other LSD cells but settles down to a slower rate after a while.

 High capacity NiMH cells (non-LSD)